-The State Auditor's Office has 300 employees who are located around the state to deliver our services effectively and efficiently.
-Approximately 65 percent of our staff are certified public accountants or hold other certifications and advanced degrees.
+The State Auditor's Office employees are located around the state to deliver our services effectively and efficiently.

-Our regular audits look at financial information and compliance with state, federal and local laws on the part of all local governments, including schools, and all state agencies, including institutions of higher education.
-We also perform fraud and whistleblower investigations.
-In addition, we have the authority to conduct performance audits of state agencies and local governments.
+Our audits look at financial information and compliance with state, federal and local laws on the part of all local governments, including schools, and all state agencies, including institutions of higher education.
+In addition, we conduct performance audits of state agencies and local governments and fraud, whistleblower and citizen hotline investigations.

-The results of our audits are widely distributed through a variety of reports, which are available on our Web site.
+The results of our work are widely distributed through a variety of reports, which are available on our Web site and through our free, electronic subscription service.
 We continue to refine our reporting efforts to ensure the results of our audits are useful and understandable.

 We take our role as partners in accountability seriously.
-We provide training and technical assistance to governments and have an extensive program to coordinate audit efficiency and to ensure high-quality audits.
+We provide training and technical assistance to governments and have an extensive quality assurance program.

 State Auditor

 Chief of Staff

+Deputy Chief of Staff

 Chief Policy Advisor

-Director of Administration

-Director of State and Local Audits

-Director of Performance Audit
+Director of Audit

 Director of Special Investigations

 Director for Legal Affairs

+Director of Quality Assurance

 Local Government Liaison

 Communications Director

 Public Records Officer

 Main number

-Toll-free hotline for government efficiency
+Toll-free Citizen Hotline